bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO can probably make smarter use of forces throughout control.lua

+-- TODO enemies are stutter-stepping toward the turrets --      (because the turrets keep getting destroyed and created by control.lua) --      fix this
+--      (possibly by having a time out between boosting and unboosting turrets --       and swapping between the real and dummy spotlights)

 function makeLightStartLocation(sl)
     -- TODO get the orientation of the light and stick this slightly in front --      also figure out how to deal with the unfolding animation